Jarvin-M/Apache-Spark/README.md

-# 2019_group_4_s3555631_s3795748_s3878708
 ## Authors
--   Chriss Santi
+-   Chriss Santi - Docker and Environment setup
--   Jarvin
+-   Jarvin Mutatiina - PySpark
--   Hillary

 ## Description
-This project is about building a platform for scalable computing
+This project is water usage prediction pipeline using Apache Spark and Docker

 ## Techs